jmspit/curlstats/README.md

     - covering full 24 hour
     - covering all days of a week
     - covering multiple weeks
-  - is isolated from effects that impact but do not relate to the analysis, such as sampling from a unstable source.
+  - is isolated from effects that impact the measurements but do not relate to the analyzed problem, such as sampling from a unstable source.

 There is little point in probing very frequently, say 10 up to 30 seconds intervals are fine if one seeks the ability to pinpoint recurring problems with adequate accuracy.
 Even higher values can be used to at least spot problems that can be investigated with more detail.

 Often, IT related problems correlate with days-of-week and time-of-day as they are patterns in human behavior (work, sleep, weekend, backups, maintenance, ...).
 If problem effects are seen but its cause hard to locate it can be essential to pinpoint the exact times at which they occur.
 Or, conversely, by looking for such patterns they are not to be seen - meaning the problem is truly consistent (even if it is consistently random).